I'm Jamie, StagWeb's Reading Destination Specialist. Have a browse around or send me a quick enquiry now, or even call me on 01225 474208.

 Reading has everything from Extreme Water Jetpacks to Beer Keg Racing to make sure the boys are kept busy and grinning all stag do long.
-Your stag might be a laid back guy who'd rather enjoy some Craft Beer Tasting, a chilled out Health Spa or even a Gamer's Paradise LAN Party session.
+Your stag might be a laid back guy who'd rather enjoy some Craft Beer Tasting or a chilled out Health Spa.
 Or he could be the kind of bloke that wants to go stag vs. stag on the Paintball battlefield, get Fast and Furious in Off Road Buggies or go medieval on some targets with a spot of Crossbow shooting.
 Whatever the stag wants, Reading's got it!

 Mix Bar - A modern cocktail bar with plenty of drinks deals, a huge range of cocktails, beers and mixers and some quality music courtesy of three in house DJs.